130e/nix-config/README.md

 ### Mac

 For mac, use home-manager to install and customize apps.
 Leave the native system configurations (docks, etc.) to MacOS.

+- [ ] Auto wireshark chmodpkg install?

 ## References